CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started(v2).md

-# Lab 1: Getting Started with the Lab
+# Getting Started with the Lab

 Welcome to your Github-Copilot workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: